kununu/pact-cli/README.md

 # pact-dev-server

 A CLI Tool to start a API mock server via pact interaction files.
-Awaits a `servers.json` file at the rootpath where the command gets executed (or given file via --file parameter) Searches for `**/*.interaction.json` glob by default (or given pattern via --glob-pattern)
+Awaits a `servers.json` file at the current working directory (or given file via --file parameter)
+Searches for `**/*.interaction.json` glob by default (or given pattern via --glob-pattern)

 ## Servers File Structure
 ```